jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% /fragment %}}

 {{% note %}}
 So we opened with an introduction on the topic of DevEx, but what really is it?
+DevEx encompasses the journey of developers as they learn and deploy technology.
+When successful, it focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors.
 {{% /note %}}

 ---